-Local energy conversion factors were applied, sourced from the U.S. Energy Information Administration and Canadian Energy Regulator.
+^{S1} In last year's report, we set 2022 as our baseline year for emissions data.
+As such, we have recalculated 2022 emissions and energy use to include Certarus data. ^{S2} Local energy conversion factors were applied, sourced from the U.S. Energy Information Administration and Canadian Energy Regulator.

-$^{\rm 53}$ Only includes the Toronto office.
+53 Only includes the Toronto office.

-$^{\rm 54}$ Only includes the Toronto, Valley Forge and Rochester offices.
+$^{^{\}rm 54}$ Only includes the Toronto, Valley Forge and Rochester offices.

-$^{55}$ Scopes 1 and 2 emissions for all operations have been verified by MICONE Consulting Inc.
+55 Scopes 1 and 2 emissions for all operations have been verified by MICONE Consulting Inc.

-&lt;sup>56 Only includes the Toronto, Valley Forge and Rochester offices.
+$^{^{\}rm 56}$ Only includes the Toronto, Valley Forge and Rochester offices.

-ST Category 1 and 2: Upstream emissions associated with the products that Superior Plus purchases and sells to customers were estimated using upstream emission factors for the products.
+57 Category 1 and 2: Upstream emissions associated with the products that Superior Plus purchases and sells to customers were estimated using upstream emission factors for the products.
 Note that upstream emissions are estimated based on sold volumes.
 Category 3: Fuel- and energy-related activities (not included in Scope 1 or Scope 2) includes the emissions associated with the upstream activities associated with these fuels.
 Category 4: Includes mainly the emissions associated with the transportation services purchased by Superior Plus.
-This includes trucking and rail transportation services used by Superior Plus companies.
+This includes trucking and rail transportation services used by Superior Plus.
+This includes trucking and rail transportation services used by Superior Plus.
+This includes trucking and rail transportation services used by superior Plus.
+This includes trucking and rail transportation services used by superior Plus.
+This includes trucking and rail transportation services used by superior Plus.
+This includes trucking and rail transportation services used by superior Plus companies.
 Category 5 and Category 6: Emissions were roughly estimated using the spend-data provided by Superior Plus and an EEIO emission factor from the EPA EEIO model.
-Category 11: Emissions in this category were estimated assuming all Superior Plus products are energy products (fuel) that are combusted.
+Category 11: Emissions in this category were estimated assuming all Superior Plus products (fuel) that are combusted.
 Note that Superior Plus products include Renewable Natural Gas (RNG) which is considered a biomass for the purposes of this reporting.
 Therefore, as per the GHG Protocol, the biogenic CO2 emissions from combustion of RNG were quantified separately but not included in the total GHG emissions.